dataluscorp/browser/js/src/doc/Debugger/Debugger.md

 its own value for the new global object doesn't seem useful.)

-This handler method is only available to debuggers running in privileged code ("chrome", in Firefox).
+This handler method is only available to debuggers running in privileged code ("chrome", in Datalus).
 Most functions provided by this `Debugger` API observe activity in only those globals that are reachable by the API's user, thus imposing capability-based restrictions on a `Debugger`'s reach.
 However, the `onNewGlobalObject` method allows the